acperkins/fedora-vmclient/README.md

 # Fedora VM host

-Use Ansible to set up a Fedora Virtual Machine host with a basic GUI for management.
+Use Ansible to set up a Fedora Virtual Machine client with a basic GUI for management.

 The server boots to the console but the user can run `weston-launch` to get a